vputys/iotc-yocto-c-sdk/README.md

 This example has been tested on Ubuntu 20.04 without issue.

-The final directory structure is shown below
+The final directory structure is shown below:
 ```bash
 $ tree -L 2 imx-yocto-bsp/
 imx-yocto-bsp/